Man charged after scrambler bike driven across Aberdeen park - Evening Express

 A man who failed to stop for officers after an off-road bike was driven across an Aberdeen park has been charged.

-The man is alleged to have been driving the vehicle in and around the Loirston Country Park area of Aberdeen yesterday.
+The man is alleged to have been driving the vehicle in and around the Loirston Country Park area of Aberdeen on Sunday.

 Road policing officers were on proactive patrol in the area as part of ongoing efforts to tackle the illegal use of scrambler bikes when they attempted to stop the man, who is said to have failed to stop.